nealey/homepage/content/blog/2024/01-21-noka-2780/index.md

 * Smaller than my smartphone in most dimensions (but thicker) - easily fits into pockets
 * Battery lasts multiple days
+* Drastically lower latency on voice calls than the smartphone
 * Plays music
 * Group SMS support
 * Calendar with reminders